Holiday nightmare: German family have car, luggage and passports stolen then spot woman selling their clothes

 Disheartened and helpless without their luggage or passports with which to board their flight the next night, the family filed a police report about the theft.

-Elke said she stormed over to the car and saw a child also inside the car was wearing her youngest son's jeans and one of her own shirts.
+Schwarz said she stormed over to the car and saw a child in the car was wearing her youngest son's jeans and one of her shirts.

-However, Elke said the women knew a little more than she should, referencing a car being stolen and a missing tent - despite the fact Elke hadn't mentioned these details.
+However, Schwarz said the women knew more than she should, referencing a car being stolen and a missing tent - despite the fact Schwarz hadn't mentioned these details.

-Soon after this, a worker at the backpackers called the police on Elke's behalf.
+Soon after, a worker at the backpackers called the police on Schwarz's behalf.
 The family waited outside from 8pm until 11pm, Elke said, but the police never turned up.

 While waiting, she approached the woman in the car several times pleading for her help to retrieve their passports.